 I have been a Board-Certified Family Physician, and I am also a Founding Diplomate of the American Board of Holistic Medicine (now called the American Board of Integrative and Holistic Medicine).
 For many years I was certified in pain management by the American Academy of Pain Management as well.

 From the time that I began medical school at the University of Chicago’s Pritzker School of Medicine, it has always been my passion to try to help as many of my patients as possible.
-I was never satisfied with sending patients home with the cliché: “Sorry, we just don’t have any answers for me.”
+I was never satisfied with sending patients home with the cliché: “Sorry, we just don’t have any answers for you.”
 For me, and for my patients, conventional medicine had many answers, but sometimes they weren’t enough.

 Starting my 49 year medical career as a family physician, I delivered babies, did some minor surgery and worked in the emergency room, providing the most comprehensive care that I could.
 Over the years, I found that other disciplines (some of which were already included in the scope of medical practice, and some of which were considered tangential) held the promise of providing useful answers for those patients who did not respond adequately to conventional medical care.